GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/external_extensions/index.md

 Both ways support installing an extension hosted at an `update_URL`.

-On Windows and Mac, the `update_URL` must always point to the Chrome Web Store.
+On Windows and Macintosh, the `update_URL` must always point to the Chrome Web Store.
 However, on Linux, the preferences file can also point to a CRX extension file on the user's computer.

 {% Aside 'warning' %}

 **Windows and Mac installs must come from Chrome Web Store:**
-As of Chrome 33, no external installs are allowed from a path to a local `.crx` on Windows (see [Protecting Windows users from malicious extensions][6]).
-As of Chrome 44, no external installs are allowed from a path to a local .crx on Mac (see [Continuing to protect Chrome users from malicious extensions][7]).
+As of Chrome 33, no external installs are allowed from a path to a local CRX file on Windows (see [Protecting Windows users from malicious extensions][6]).
+As of Chrome 44, no external installs are allowed from a path to a local CRX file on Mac OS (see [Continuing to protect Chrome users from malicious extensions][7]).

 {% endAside %}